kb1vc/SoDaRadio/README.md

 To start the SoDaRadio, connect your Ettus USRP to the host computer.
 Connect an antenna to the TX/RX port.

+For users of the B2xx series, it is best to initialize the radio with uhd_usrp_probe.
+Firmware loading can take some time, and SoDaRadio can't tell whether the radio is slowly initializing, or the control link is broken.

 Then execute SoDaRadio